Ray Wilson (Scottish footballer)

-Ray T. Wilson (born 8 April 1947 in Grangemouth) is a Scottish former football full-back.
+Ray T. Wilson (born 8 April 1947) is a Scottish former football full-back.

 An amateur with Woodburn Athletic he joined West Bromwich Albion on the same terms in 1963, turning professional a year later.
 Initially playing on the left side of midfield he soon settled into the left full-back position, dislodging Graham Williams with his hard tackling.
 A regular at left-back for a number of years, he suffered a shattered kneecap against Luton Town in August 1975 and was forced into early retirement as a consequence.
 He was awarded a testimonial game against Aston Villa the same year.

 Following his retirement Wilson settled in Birmingham where he became a businessman.